Ng Soo Hin murders: Ng Lee Kheng

 Below a flat at Circuit Road, the first victim, an 18-year-old girl, was allegedly thrown off the 15th floor of the HDB block, and died upon reaching the void deck.
 Witnesses told the press and police that they saw the girl arguing with a young man while they were both at the corridor and the man was seen hitting the girl.
 Soon after, the girl was found dead on a void deck, as a result of her falling to her death.
 Police investigations classified the case as murder, based on the sightings and signs of foul play left at the crime scene.
 Not only that, three love messages were written with chalk on the walls of the block where the woman was killed, in which these messages were addressed to an "Alice" and signed by "Heng".
 According to the victim's mother, the name Alice belonged to the best friend of her daughter.

-The victim was identified as Ng Lee Kheng (also spelt Ng Lee Khang), a 18-year-old production operator and the eldest of seven children in her family.
+The victim was identified as Ng Lee Kheng (also spelt Ng Lee Khang), an 18-year-old production operator and the eldest of seven children in her family.
 Her 41-year-old father Ng Sea Lim, a fisherman, told the police that on that night itself, his daughter informed him that she was going to East Coast Park to have a barbeque party with her best friend "Alice" and a few others.
 He also said he never noticed anything suspicious or any change in Ng's mood prior to her death.